 - Set Share & Finalize milestones.
 'Share and finalize reviews' milestones are the dates between which managers share review cycle results with their direct reports and finalize review cycle results.
 Essentially, managers cannot share reviews until a certain date, eliminating the issue of sharing reviews too soon and allowing for calibration sessions to be held and locked before results are shared.

 - Select whether or not you want the review to repeat.
 Choose whether this is a one-time review or if you want to repeat the review quarterly or semi-annually.
 If needed, this setting can be updated at a later time.

 When setting up a review to Repeat quarterly or Repeat bi-annually, the review will launch on the same day as you created it 3 or 6 months in the future (for example, today's date + 3 months for quarterly, or today's date + 6 months for semi-annually).
 Review admins will need to approve the cycle in order for it to begin again.
 An email will be sent to review admins 7 days prior to the upcoming start date and ask them to confirm the cycle.

-10. Select which question templates you would like to be used for each type of review.
-The template options will include all of 15Five's default templates as well as any custom templates you have created.
+- Apply question templates.
+Select which question templates you would like to be used for each type of review.
+The template options will include all of 15Five's default templates as well as any custom templates review admins in your organization have created.
 To preview the template, click View.

 15Five's default templates are science-backed and cover all aspects of best-self management.
 Check out the 15Five default templates in-app to see what questions are asked.

 Do your people need help figuring out how to fill out their reviews?
-Check out our Best-Self Review® help docs for participants!
+Check out our Best-Self Review® help docs!